timfischbach/R-LibESP/README.md

 # R-Lib8266
-A library for easy HTTP OTA updates with 3 sources (stable, beta, dev) and WIFI connection
+A library for easy HTTP OTA updates with 3 sources (stable, beta, dev) and WIFI connection.

+WIKI IS IN PROGRESS...

+# CURRENTLY ONLY WORKING WITH PLATFORMIO.
+Use with Arduino IDE at your own risk.